 Wonders of the Kimberley

-Begin your magnificent Kimberley experience with a spectacular sunset over Broome’s Cable Beach, then enter a magical world of rich waterways, plunging gorges, stunning rock formations and prolific wildlife.
+Begin your magnificent Wonders of the Kimberley experience with a spectacular sunset over Broome’s Cable Beach, then enter a magical world of rich waterways, plunging gorges, stunning rock formations and prolific wildlife.
 Meet local Indigenous artists and tour the world’s principal source of rare pink diamonds.
 Experience the Ord Valley’s gourmet produce at a unique private dinner, and end your trip in tropical, cosmopolitan Darwin.

 Planning your holiday is easy,and speak to your friendly Consultant.